 Open Google Lens on your mobile device.
 (For iPhone users, tap on the Google Lens icon in the Google search bar.)
-Point your camera at an American art painting or an Ana Prvacki: Detour icon and hold it steady.
+Point your camera at an American art painting and hold it steady.

 Tap the dot that appears on the screen to learn more.

 Do I have to pay for the app?

 Google Lens is free and can be downloaded on both iOS and Android devices.
 General admission is required to access the museum’s permanent collections.